lawlipyang/AIPM_S2G1_GrpF/Project_Documentation/A-Project_Summary.md

 ### Project Summary

-At the Lotus sdn bhd shopping center, the payment system to pay for shopping items is at the counter.
+At the Lotus's shopping center, the payment system to pay for shopping items is at the counter.
 Customers have to queue long and wait a long time to make payment for purchases at the payment counter.

 With our object detection system, which is a smart machine with Barcode Scanner with camera.
 It will be placed at the payment point, where customers can use it to make payments without having to wait a long time.
 In this project, our main focus is on the tracking and identification module of items with barcodes of each item in the lotus mall.
 This is the first step in developing a smart system using manufacturing intelligence technology.

-### Customer: LOTUS SDN BHD
+### Customer: Lotus's

 ### Project Name : OBJECT DETECTION